Skip to main content

 Tried: Trying to find a win() or ret2libc target after seeing NX disabled in checksec output

-checksec shows NX disabled, which makes shellcode viable, but the binary has no win() function and no leaked libc address to chain.
-The actual mechanic is simpler: a pre-registered SIGSEGV handler already prints the flag on any crash.
-Looking for a jump target wastes time because you do not need to control where execution lands.
+checksec shows NX disabled, so shellcode is viable, but there is no win() function and no leaked libc address to chain to.
+The mechanic is simpler than that: a pre-registered SIGSEGV handler already prints the flag on any crash.
+Hunting for a jump target wastes time, because you never need to control where execution lands.

 Tried: Running strings on the binary hoping to find the flag embedded in the file

-strings vuln shows the format string from sigsegv_handler and function names, but not the flag itself - the flag is read from flag.txt at runtime into a global buffer. strings only inspects bytes already in the binary; dynamic file I/O happens at execution time and cannot be captured this way.
+strings shows the format string from sigsegv_handler and the function names, but not the flag: that is read from flag.txt at runtime into a global buffer. strings only sees bytes already in the binary, and file I/O happens at execution time.

 Learn more